PostHog

 PostHog A/B Testing outcomes

-• Up to 3 experiments running with correct variant assignment, exposure tracking, and success metric events.
+• Experiments running with correct variant assignment, exposure tracking, and success metric events.

 PostHog A/B Testing scope and hours

-• Traffic volume is verified at scoping to confirm statistical significance is achievable within a reasonable test duration.
+• Traffic volume verified at scoping.
+We confirm statistical significance is achievable before setting up any test.

 What makes our PostHog A/B Testing setup different